raganwald/javascript-allonge/README.md

 ### I found a typo/error!

 This book is no longer actively maintained.
-But you might want to see if the error has been fixed in the ["Six Edition][ja6].
+But you might want to see if the error has been fixed in [The "Six" Edition][ja6].
 Thanks!

 [license]: http://creativecommons.org/licenses/by-sa/3.0/deed.en_US "Creative Commons Attribution-ShareAlike 3.0 Unported License"
 [issue]: https://github.com/raganwald/javascript-allonge/issues